 - \$200 tuition deposit

-- · Copy of passport
+- Copy of passport

 - Recent photograph

 - Completed health form

 - Immunization Record demonstrating required immunizations

 - Global evaluation of transcript-official transcripts from institutions outside the United States must be accompanied by official course-by-course English translation of college transcripts showing course titles, grades awarded, degree awarded, and date degrees awarded.

 - Verification of source of support

-- TOEFL English Language Test-minimum composite score of 525 on the written version, 196 on the computer based test, or 71 on the internet-based test must be achieved for admission.
+- TOEFL English Language Test-minimum composite score of 525 must be achieved for admission.
 A score of 5.5 or higher on the IELTS will be accepted in place of the TOEFL.
 See following section regarding TOEFL exemptions.

 - Statement of Purpose

 - Signed F-1 Status Contract

 - Transfer Form-applies to students who have previously studied in the US